High School Internships

 - Training to work with diverse audiences as facilitators in the museum galleries and the DiMenna Children’s History Museum.

-- Contributing to and maintaining the New-York Historical Society Student Historian blog.
+- Contributing to social media accounts at the New-York Historical Society Student Historian blog.

 - Assisting with public programs, family programs, and other special events at the New-York Historical Society.

 - Meeting with experts from the museum and library departments to discuss both the museum’s collections and career options.

 - Visiting other museums and cultural institutions throughout New York City.